 Jump to Recipe

 Some nights, I need a simple dinner.
-Other nights, I have a bit more time to spend making a meal.
+On other nights, I have a bit more time to spend making a meal.
 And still, other nights hit that in-between place.
 Stir-fry chicken with bok choy is a perfect meal for those in-between nights.
-It only takes about 30 minutes, but they are an active 30 minutes.
+It only takes about 30 minutes, but they are active 30 minutes.

-I’ve made chicken stir-fry in a few ways, including chicken fried rice and General Tso’s chicken.
+I’ve made chicken stir-fry in a few ways, including chicken fried rice and General Tso’s chicken, trying to get that Chinese restaurant flavor at home.
 But this time, I decided to add some bok choy.
-I had it leftover from another meal and didn’t want it to go to waste.
+I had it left over from another meal and didn’t want it to go to waste.
 I typically cook with the white part of the bok choy.
-It’s crispy and juicy, so adds a nice crunch to the meal.
+It’s crispy and juicy, so it adds a nice crunch to the meal.

 Stir-Fry Chicken with Bok Choy Step by Step